Puthezhath Raman Menon

-Puthezhath Raman Menon (19 October 1891 – 22 September 1973) was an Indian writer of Malayalam literature.
+Puthezhath Raman Parameshwara Menon (19 October 1891 – 22 September 1973) was an Indian writer of Malayalam literature.
 Known for essays, historical writings, biographies and translations, Menon was the first to translate Tagore's works into Malayalam.
-He was a judge at the Kerala High Court and was a recipient of the title, Sahitya Kushalan, conferred on him by the Rajah of Cochin.
+He was a judge at the Kerala High Court and a recipient of the title, Sahitya Kushalan, conferred on him by the Rajah of Cochin.
 Kerala Sahitya Akademi honoured him with the distinguished fellowship in 1971.

 Biography

-Puthezhath Raman Menon was born in an ancient Nair family on 19 October 1891 at Manaloor, in Thrissur district of the South Indian state of Kerala to Kodaykkattu Parameshwara Menon and Pappi Amma.
+Puthezhath Raman Menon was born in an ancient Nair family on 19 October 1891 at Manaloor, in Thrissur district of the South Indian state of Kerala to Kodaykkattu Parameshwara Menon and Pappi Amma(padmavati).
 After completing school education at Church Mission Society Higher Secondary School, Thrissur, he did his regular college education at Maharaja's College, Ernakulam and Madras Christian College before securing a degree in law to start a career as a lawyer at Thrissur.
 Later, he became a special prosecutor at the Magistrate Court in Thrissur and went on to hold such positions as those of a District Judge and Sarvadhikaryakkar to end his official career as a judge of the Kerala High Court.

 Menon, who served as the president of the Kerala Sahitya Akademi for five years from 1961 to 1966, was married to Moothedathu Janaki Amma, who was the foster daughter of one of his uncles.
 He died on 22 September 1973, at the age of 81.